 Weekly “Chitter Chatter” is a simple game concept that your team should try out at your next virtual team meeting that can be a quick 5-10 minute period where your team just gets to chat with one another.

-It’s a great game for remote teams to engage in simple and easy trivia games.
-Your team answers icebreaker questions about themselves and then QuizBreaker generates “Who said what” quiz questions around them for your team or friends to answer.
+It’s the perfect game for remote teams to engage in simple and easy trivia games.
+Your team answers icebreaker or trivia questions about themselves and then QuizBreaker generates “Who said what” quiz questions around them for your team or friends to answer.
 You can customize the quizzes to go out whenever it is an online tool convenient for you as well as add your own icebreaker questions to personalize it to your team and just get the correct answers.
 To get started head over to our sign-up page here.

 4) What did you hear?